 Tip #3: Remember why you had the goal in the first place.
 Why is it so important for me to achieve my goal?
 Now everyone will have a different answer to this question, regardless, it is essential to have a reason for having a goal.
 When you remember why you started pursuing a certain goal, you realize why it is important to keep going.
 Dig deep when trying to answer this question.
-Going back to the example above, ask yourself “Why is it important for me to lose weight?”
-You might say “I want to fit into my favorite dress,” take it a step further and ask yourself “Why is it important for me to fit into my favorite dress?”
-Your answer might be along the lines of “I want to feel comfortable in my own body.”
+Going back to the example above, ask yourself, “Why is it important for me to lose weight?”
+You might say, “I want to fit into my favorite dress,” take it a step further and ask yourself, “Why is it important for me to fit into my favorite dress?”
+Your answer might be, “I want to feel comfortable in my own body.”
 Take it even further and ask, “Why is it important for me to feel comfortable in my own body?”
-You might answer with “I want to feel confident about myself.”
+You might answer, “I want to feel confident about myself.”
 Regardless of the answer, you will get inspired and motivated to keep going because you will understand the root cause of why you started in the first place.
 You will take consistent action toward your goal.
-For example, you will exercise consistently Monday-Friday without an exception for a month.
-This is a great tip for anyone with a goal, who feels discouraged to keep going.
+For example, you will exercise consistently Monday-Friday without an exception for a month and Intermittent Fast following a plan that works best with your schedule.
+This is a great tip for anyone with a goal which feels discouraged to keep going.

 Tip #4: Be kind and patient with yourself.
 Being kind to yourself allows you to make mistakes and learn from them instead of believing that you are a failure and that your mistakes cannot be fixed.
 Being kind to yourself means you give yourself the benefit of the doubt and move forward with a positive mindset, knowing that what comes next is not defined by what happened in the past.
 Patience is also an essential component when reaching goals.
 You must realize that being patient with yourself means it is ok to move at your own pace.
-It is so important that you do not compare your results and progress to other people and instead focus on your own journey however fast or slow it takes you to reach your goals.
-Realize that goals take time, and it is ok if it takes longer for you to achieve yours.
+It is important that you do not compare your results and progress to other people and instead focus on your journey, however fast or slow it takes you to reach your goals.
+Realize that goals take time, and it is ok if you take longer to achieve yours.
 Don’t feel bad if you fail, reflect on it, and keep going with the growth mindset (It didn’t work this time, but it doesn’t mean it will not work the next time).
-Give yourself the same amount of compassion as you would to your close friends and family.
+Give yourself the same amount of compassion as you would for your close friends and family.
 Don’t be hard on yourself because something is not working out now.
 Being kind to yourself could be taking a break to reset your mind, where you come back with a clearer purpose and more strength to tackle your goals.
 Know there is always a place to improve and keep going.
-From the weight loss example above, improving might mean you start tracking your calories and making your portions smaller.
-Being kind and patient with yourself allows you to move forward regardless of the circumstances, without letting the past define your future.
+From the weight loss example above, when you add a new exercise routine or diet plan/eating pattern, give yourself time to adapt to these changes and gradually add complexity to your routines or eating patterns instead of jumping into them.
+Being kind and patient with yourself allows you to move forward regardless of the circumstances without letting the past define your future.
 This tip is great for anyone in general.

 Youth Author: Sona Khachiyan